-- The Strategies should: - Promote the adoption of measures such as suppression of duties and tax on ICT equipment in the promotion of universal service/access - Encourage the market entry for small and medium ICT enterprises; - Encourage local loop unbundling to facilitate the distribution of new ICT based services/applications - Promote competition in such a way as to foster universal access/service. - Ensure monitoring of the achievement of universal access/service objectives through an ongoing review process; - Facilitate arrangements with financial institutions dealing with rural development programs low interest loans/micro credits for small ICT businesses in unserved or underserved areas. - Include arrangements for micro credits for start-up funds for small farming activities or agricultural co-ops. - Similar arrangements should be made for ICT operations in unserved and underserved areas.
+• The Strategies should:

+- Promote the adoption of measures such as suppression of duties and tax on ICT equipment in the promotion of universal service/access - Encourage the market entry for small and medium ICT enterprises; - Encourage local loop unbundling to facilitate the distribution of new ICT based services/applications - Promote competition in such a way as to foster universal access/service. - Ensure monitoring of the achievement of universal access/service objectives through an ongoing review process; - Work to finance infrastructure development in underserved areas and among marginalized population groups - Widen opportunities for individual access through end-user data and device subsidies. - Facilitate arrangements with financial institutions dealing with rural development programs low interest loans/micro credits for small ICT businesses in unserved or underserved areas.